Should you overpay on your mortgage? The pros and cons

 By overpaying on your mortgage, you could reduce your debt and save money.
 But should you?
 Read more about the pros & cons of overpaying your mortgage here.

-The Bank of England has recently hiked the base rate to 5%, so you can get a good savings rate by shopping around.
+At the time of writing, the Bank of England base rate is currently 3.75%, so you can get a good savings rate by shopping around.

-But with average mortgage rates sitting at around 6%, it might be worth overpaying on your mortgage instead.
+But with average mortgage rates sitting between 5% and 6%, it might be worth overpaying on your mortgage instead.

 By overpaying on your mortgage, you could reduce your debt and save money that way.